Landmine Goes Click: Plot

 Ilya forces Alicia to remove her shirt but she refuses to continue.
 Ilya points his shotgun at Chris but chases Alicia as she runs off.
 Noticing that Ilya dropped his weapon, Chris retrieves it.
 Ilya returns with Alicia in a chokehold with a knife in his hand.
 Unable to shoot, Chris is forced to watch as Ilya takes Alicia to a rock and rapes her while leaving his shotgun at Chris's feet.
-Chris attempts to shoot Ilya with the shotgun, but Ilya's dog attacks Chris, making Chris's shot go awry and hit Alicia, killing her, as well as pushing Chris off the landmine, which does not explode.
+Chris attempts to shoot Ilya with the shotgun, but Ilya's dog attacks Chris, making Chris's shot go away and hit Alicia, killing her, as well as pushing Chris off the landmine, which does not explode.
 Ilya tells him that the landmine is fake, as they normally blow up as soon as someone steps on it.
 Ilya walks away and Chris holds Alicia's body, crying.

 An unspecified amount of time later, Tanya and her teenage daughter Lika are stumbled upon by Chris at their home.
 Chris tells them he got lost, and the two invite him inside.
 It is revealed that the home belongs to Ilya and that Tanya and Lika are his wife and daughter.
 Upon seeing Chris, Ilya insists that he leave.
 After leaving, Chris kills and returns with the body of Ilya's dog, claiming that he hit him by accident.

 An enraged Ilya takes his shotgun and threatens Chris.
 Chris, who had already stolen its ammunition, shoots Ilya in both of his legs with a suppressed revolver and forces the family inside.
 Chris torments Lika, forcing her to do the same acts Alicia did as Ilya and Tanya watch.
 Chris begins to play Russian roulette with Lika and forces her to strip.
 As Lika undresses and Chris continues to play, he shoots her, killing her instantly.
 A lamenting Chris stares blankly as Ilya and Tanya sob loudly.